andrewjahn/AndysBrainBook/docs/index.rst

 .. figure:: ABB_HomePage.png

-This book, *Andy's Brain Book*, is intended for both beginners and more advanced neuroimagers.
+This book, *Andy's Brain Book*, is the ReadTheDocs companion to `Andy's Brain Blog <https://www.andysbrainblog.com>`__.
+It is intended for fMRI beginners, with more advanced imaging techniques being added later on.
+If this is your first time here, watch `this video <https://www.youtube.com/watch?v=zUxOdq3sAFU>`__ for a quick overview of the website.
-We will start with basic fMRI analysis, with more advanced analyses being added later.
-It is the ReadTheDocs companion to `Andy's Brain Blog <https://www.andysbrainblog.com>`__.

 If you are completely new to fMRI analysis, I recommend starting with the :ref:`installation page <fsl_mac_install>`.
+Good luck!

 .. toctree::